The Curriculum at Forest Glade

 • Core subjects: English, Mathematics, Science and Information and Communication Technology (ICT)

-• Foundation subjects: Art and Design, Design Technology, Geography, History, Music and Physical Education (PE), Modern Foreign Languages (MFL), Personal, Social, Health and Citizenship Education (PSHCE)
+• Foundation subjects: Art and Design, Design Technology, Geography, History, Music and Physical Education (PE), Modern Foreign Languages (MFL), Personal, Social, Health and Education (PSHE)

 In addition all children must study religious education unless they have been withdrawn from lessons by their parents.
 Parents wishing to withdraw pupils from acts of worship and religious education are asked to contact the Head of School.